HenrikTrom/cpp_utils/Readme.md

 ## 👥 Acknowledgments

 * JSON loading and schema support based on [RapidJSON](https://github.com/Tencent/rapidjson)
-* Multi-threaded stage system was initially designed in **Cheng Minghao's** PhD and adapted for this work.
+* Stage Base Template was initially designed in **Cheng Minghao's** PhD and adjusted for online-tracking.